{\% messages %}

-Seven Stages of Megalopia by crater-creator
+Seven Stages of Megalopia

 Description

-Back in March, Irons re-discovered a contest for 7-polygon maps, also known as ""Simplici7y"" maps.
+Back in March, Irons re-discovered a contest for 7-polygon maps, also known as "Simplici7y" maps.
 I was intrigued by the concept, and drew some sketches that turned into these seven levels.
 Despite making Marathon maps for nearly the last fifteen years, this is the first Infinity map I've officially released.
 I chose to follow the restrictions imposed by the original contest.

 Version 1.0